Regional Housing Needs Assessment (RHNA)

 - Senate Bill 166 (Skinner): prohibits cities from requiring that sites identified in the Housing Element for affordable housing be developed as affordable housing and requires cities to identify new locations for affordable housing if the affordable housing sites are developed for another use or market-rate housing.

-Public Input on Proposed Legislation
+Public Input on Legislation

 The community can subscribe to receive automatic email updates on proposed bills on the California State Legislature website.
 The public can also share their thoughts on a proposed bill with their State representatives or submit a position letter to the Committee considering the bill using the State’s Position Letter Portal.